 - Creating Housing for Survivors.
-Clackamas leaders raised over $53,000 to complete a three house pilot, showcasing an effective model of self sustaining post-emergency houses for survivors of domestic violence and addressing a critical housing shortage for this population.
-Leaders oversaw the purchase and remodeling of the homes which are currently providing housing for twenty women and children.
-At least six more houses are now currently in the planning stages, following the pilot’s model.
+Clackamas leaders raised over $53,000 to open three self sustaining post-emergency houses for survivors of domestic violence, addressing a critical housing shortage for this population.
+Their goal was to showcase an effective new housing model.
+Leaders oversaw the purchase and remodeling of the homes.
+A fourth home has already opened, and altogether the houses shelter 34 women.
+There are plans for more homes, and other organizations are starting to copy the model.

 - Advocating for Workforce Standards.
-MACG leaders continue to participate in overseeing current and advocating for new workforce agreements that ensure family wage and benefit standards, plus participation of disadvantaged populations in training and job opportunities in publically-sponsored sustainability projects.
+MACG leaders participated in overseeing and advocating for new workforce agreements that ensure family wage and benefit standards, plus participation of disadvantaged populations in training and job opportunities in publically-sponsored sustainability projects.

 - Retrofitting a Neighborhood.
 In 2010, MACG formed an outstanding team of contractors, labor unions and community-based organizations to successfully propose and implement a program to bring energy efficiency improvements to the NE Portland Cully neighborhood.
 Due to MACG’s community-based outreach efforts, 222 homeowners signed up for the program (one in nine eligible in the neighborhood).
 Seventy-five homeowners have completed the improvements, saving 202 metric tons of carbon.
 In addition, 12 new union jobs with benefits were created.

-Click here to read the highlights of MACG's accomplishments in its first seven years.
+Click here to read the highlights of MACG's accomplishments in its early years.